ftisiot/ftisiot-website/content/posts/tech-scalability.md

 In some of the scenarios presented above, scaling is performed by adding new nodes to a cluster, or adding new technologies in the mix.
 Even if these options provide great benefit in the parallelism and the separation of workloads they are adding additional steps in the data journey.

-Every time there's more than one sever storing the data, there's always the chance of not-in-sync replicas.
+Every time there's more than one server storing the data, there's always the chance of not-in-sync replicas.
 Every time you add a new data hop, there are always additional complexities with network, integration, etc.

 ## Conclusion